sophos/factory-run-pipeline/README.md

 # Run a Sophos Factory Pipeline

-A GitHub Action for triggering a job on the Sophos Factory platform.
+A GitHub Action for triggering a Sophos Factory pipeline.

-This action runs Sophos Factory pipelines right from GitHub Actions, enabling you to execute Sophos Factory pipelines from GitHub commits, pull requests, and other GitHub triggers.
+This action runs Sophos Factory pipelines right from GitHub Actions, enabling you to execute pipelines as a result of GitHub commits, pull requests, and other GitHub triggers.

 ## Prerequisites

 * An existing GitHub repository for which you want to use this Action.
-* An existing Sophos Factory Project containing a Pipeline and an associated Job.
+* An existing Sophos Factory project containing a pipeline and an associated job.
-* A Sophos Factory platform API token.
+* A Sophos Factory API token.
-    * API tokens can be generated from the Sophos Factory platform by visiting the Account Settings page.
+    * API tokens can be generated from the Sophos Factory application by visiting the Account Settings page.
     * Add the token as a [GitHub Secret in your repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) (e.g. with name `API_TOKEN`) and supply this secret to the GitHub Action environment as demonstrated in the example below.

 ## Example Usage